YU000jp/Logseq-column-Layout/README.md

 #### Context menu 🔁`repeat-task as LATER`

+- [Problem] Repeat task is for a notification.
+Not for journaling.

+- [Solution] To place in the journal as a LATER task and block reference.
+For marking "DONE".

-- A block open into right sidebar.
+- [Usage] A block open into right sidebar.
 Drag that bullet and place it in the journal.
-- The repeat task is for a notification.
-To place in the journal as a LATER task for marking "DONE".
+After executing the task, click the repeat-task checkbox first, then the LATER task checkbox.

 ### Original right sidebar